Helping millions of people navigate the world of technology.

 On Mac

-Step 4: Click the checkbox next to Enable iMessage in iCloud to disable the service.
+Step 2: Click the iMessage tab at the top and check the box for Enable Messages in iCloud to disable the service.

 enable imessage on mac